August 21, 2025

 • A third person reconciles payments, catching any inconsistencies

-This layered approach prevents errors from compounding and ensures issues are identified and corrected before they impact financial reporting.
+This layered approach creates accountability, prevents errors from compounding, and makes sure you identify and correct issues before they affect financial reporting.

-Regulatory bodies and auditors expect organizations to have internal controls that prevent financial mismanagement.
-SoD is a critical component of compliance with:
+Regulatory bodies and auditors expect your business to have internal controls that prevent financial mismanagement.
+SoD is a critical component of compliance for:

 Strengthening internal controls